- This event has passed.

 The North Yorkshire town of Whitby is famed for its fabulous fish and chips, that and a nautical traditional that includes Captain Cook.
 So, why not combine the two together in the Whitby Fish and Ships Festival?
-That is exactly what’s happening this year over the weekend of 18 to 19 May.
+That is exactly what’s happening this year over the weekend of 15 to 16 May, 2021, albeit virtually.

 Taking place in this historic east coast Yorkshire town at the mouth of the River Esk, Whitby offers a picturesque setting for a festival.
 With the magnificent edifice of Whitby Abbey, perched on its east cliff, dominating the buzzing, colourful medieval fishing port below, with its cobbled streets and excellent seafood restaurants, not to mention of its renowned fish and chips and award winning beaches what’s not to like?